No. 3 Squadron IAF: Bangladesh War, 1971

 At the outbreak of the war, No. 3 Sqn was tasked with interdiction, ground support and reconnaissance roles in support of IX Corps in the Fazilka and Suleimanke areas of the Kashmir and Chhamb Sector under the Western Air Command.

 The unit had moved to Hindon Airbase in July 1971, and was still operating Mystère IVAs.
 At the start of the war, the Cobras were moved to Sirsa and subsequently to Hindon/Halwara The first of the missions was undertaken on 5 December, two days after the formal declaration of war.
 Flying in interdiction against targets in the Christian Mandi area, the Cobras destroyed a fuel train in their first strike.
 Over the following days, the Cobras hit troop and armour concentrations and ammunition dumps in the Haveli Pattan and Fazilka Suleimanke area.
 In interdictions against secondary targets, the Cobras also hit and destroyed entire railway yards, tank transport train and rail bridges.
 The Cobras' role in these missions are judged to be one of the main reasons for the failure of the Pakistani Strike Corps to launch their attack on India.

 During these missions, No. 3 Sqn lost two machines, one due to engine failure in the initial stages of the war, the other to ground fire when Sqn Ldr JD Kumar's Mystere was hit by AA during a photorecce sortie over the Fazilka on 13 December.
 The pilot was killed in an unsuccessful ejection.

 The Squadron received two Vir Chakra awards: one went to CO Wg Cdr Dogra; the other went to Sqn Ldr Jasjit Singh.
 The unit also won one Mention-in-Dispatches and five CAS commendations.

 Present

 No. 3 Sqn moved back to Hindon Airbase after the war and in January 1972 started converting to the Mig 21FL and completed conversion in April of the year.
 It moved back from Hindon to Pathankot in 1975, and on 18 March, No. 3 Squadron became only the third Squadron in the IAF's history to receive Squadron Standards.

 In July 1980, the MiG-21FLs were exchanged for the MiG-21Bis and conversion was completed October of the year.
 In 2002, the unit converted to the Mig 21 Bison which are currently in operation.
 The Cobras celebrated their Diamond Jubilee in October 2002.

 In May 2019, it became the first squadron to host a fully commissioned women fighter pilot Bhawana Kanth of the Indian Air Force.

+The squadron moved to the NAL Air Force Station in Bikaner at an unspecified date.
+The squadron will be equipped with newer Tejas Mk1A.